telerik/kendo-ui-core/docs/controls/navigation/toolbar/overview.md

 For more information on the mobile rendering feature, refer to the [demo page on the ToolBar acting as ActionBar](http://demos.telerik.com/kendo-ui/m/index#navbar/index).

+Also, the mobile View of the Toolbar exposes an additional option to align tools to the left or right side of the widget—`items.align`.
+You can check out the [How-to: Use Mobile View of ToolBar]({%slug howto_usemobileview_toolbar%}) article.

 ## ToolBar API

 ### Event Handling